 Waterbury is a larger medium-sized city located in the state of Connecticut.
 With a population of 107,568 people and 28 constituent neighborhoods, Waterbury is the fifth largest community in Connecticut.

-Unlike some cities, Waterbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waterbury are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waterbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waterbury is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Waterbury who work in office and administrative support (12.24%), sales jobs (11.12%), and healthcare suport services (8.02%).

 The per capita income in Waterbury in 2018 was $23,128, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,512 for a family of four.
 However, Waterbury contains both very wealthy and poor people as well.